pytorch/pytorch/docs/source/fx.rst

 We can also do more involved graph rewrites, such as appending a ReLU after a node.
 To aid in these transformations, FX also has utility functions for transforming the graph.
 You can find more   .

 ::

-    with traced.graph.inserting_after(node):
-        new_node = traced.graph.call_function(torch.relu, args=(node,))
+    with traced.graph.inserting_after(node): # Specifies the insertion point new_node = traced.graph.call_function(torch.relu, args=(node,)) # builds a new relu node
         node.replace_all_uses_with(new_node)

-This approach is also a good fit for graph optimizations - such as `conv/batch norm fusion! <https://github.com/pytorch/pytorch/blob/ec86cec20a8a2312a2295d7bc8be6e88256a2de4/torch/fx/experimental/fuser.py>`__
+This approach is also a good fit for graph optimizations such as `conv/batch norm fusion! <https://github.com/pytorch/pytorch/blob/ec86cec20a8a2312a2295d7bc8be6e88256a2de4/torch/fx/experimental/fuser.py>`__

-For simple transformations that are simply substitutions, you can also make use of the `subgraph rewriter. <https://github.com/pytorch/pytorch/blob/master/torch/fx/subgraph_rewriter.py>`__
+For simple transformations that only consist of substitutions, you can also make use of the `subgraph rewriter. <https://github.com/pytorch/pytorch/blob/master/torch/fx/subgraph_rewriter.py>`__

 In general, writing your transformation through graph manipulation is a